 Stir the flour mixture into the butter and sugar and mix until just combined.

-Drop the cookies in tablespoons on the baking sheets and bake 11-13 minutes, rotating the pans once halfway through baking.
-The cookies are done when they are a very light golden around the edges.
+Drop the cookies in tablespoons on the baking sheets and bake 10-13 minutes, rotating the pans once halfway through baking.
+The cookies won't really change color, but you'll notice a very light golden tint around the bottom edge.
+You can also pick one up to check color.

-Remove from the oven and allow to rest on the pan 5 minutes before transferring to a rack to cool completely.
+Remove from the oven and allow to rest on the pan 2 minutes before transferring to a rack set over parchment to cool.